-The FTSE 100 and FTSE All Share Indices dropped 2.44% and 2.47% respectively over the period.
+The UK top 100 and all UK shares indices dropped 2.44% and 2.47% respectively over the period.
 Political uncertainty reigned as Theresa May eroded a seemingly unassailable majority leading to having to form a coalition government with the Democratic Unionist Party.
 As the Brexit negotiations begin, concessions are already being made and it seems as though the ‘Hard Brexit’ that was expected is looking less likely following increased pressure from the private sector.
 In addition, conflicting statements from Mark Carney regarding the tightening of monetary policy prior to negotiations ending contributed volatility to the markets.

 Buoyed by the increasing prospect of a rate hike, Sterling appreciated 1.05% against the US dollar over the month.
 The Purchasing Manufacturers Index (PMI) fell to a three month low of 54.3, still in expansionary territory, but down from the May 56.7 figure and lower than the estimated figure of 56.3.